RuBAN-GT/yarn-plugin-enhanced-workspaces/README.md

   * `--include` - a list of included workspaces
   * `--exclude` - a list of excluded workspaces
   * `-p, --parallel` - run the commands in parallel

+## Configuration

+The plugin provides the next configurable options:

+* `changeDetectionStrategy` - Which source the plugin should use in order to determine workspaces changes.
+Can be `base-ref` or `prev-ref`.